Luisapermor/Data_Analyst_Test_MariaPeralta/README.md

 - `/Content/`
   - `github_api_extract.py`: Core Python code for authentication, data extraction, and handling edge cases.
   - `api_research.md`: Summary of the endpoints used and logic behind their selection.
-  - `error_handling_notes.md`: Notes on handling 401/403 errors, token verification, rate limit management, and retries.
+  - `error_handling_notes.md`: Notes on handling 401 errors, token verification, rate limit management and pagination.

 - `github_api_colab_MariaPeralta.ipynb`: Colab notebook with the full implementation, step-by-step.
 - `README.md`: This file.

----

-## Features of the Implementation

-- **Authentication**: Securely handled using personal access tokens and headers.
-- **Pagination**: Implemented to fetch complete data from paginated endpoints.
-- **Rate Limit Management**: Automatically handles GitHub’s hourly rate limits by reading response headers and pausing requests if necessary.
-- **Error Handling**: Handles common issues such as expired/invalid tokens or missing permissions.
-- **Reusable Functions**: All requests are modularized into Python functions for clarity and reuse.

 ---